HolbieWan/holbertonschool-higher_level_programming/python-inheritance/README.md

-# Learning Objectives
-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

-## General
+# Python - Inheritance

-+What is a superclass, baseclass or parentclass
++ What is a superclass, baseclass or parentclass
-+What is a subclass
++ What is a subclass
 + How to list all attributes and methods of a class or instance
 + When can an instance have new attributes
 + How to inherit class from another